 - Loitering

-- This rule assesses the records below as Eligible:
+- This category labels the records below as Eligible:

 - Prostitution

-- This rule assesses the records below as Eligible:
+- This category labels the records below as Eligible:

-- Records that this setting identifies are potentially available for expungement.
+- This category includes records potentially available for expungement.

-- Many states are passing legislation that allows for certain offenses such as marijuana possession to be expunged, or removed from public record.
-However, awareness, cost, and a complex legal process prevent most people from pursuing expungements.
+- Many states allow for certain offenses, such as marijuana possession, to be removed from public record, or expunged or sealed.
+However, awareness, cost, and a complex legal process prevent most people from pursuing expungement.

 Candidate details

-Custom rules apply across all record categories and can include variables such as the ones below:
+Custom rules apply across all criminal and MVR record categories and can include variables such as the ones below:

 - Candidate’s age at disposition